fred4jupiter/fredbet/README.md

 The application is available under [http://localhost:8080/](http://localhost:8080/) and runs (by default) with an in-memory H2 database.
 Log in with the admin account `admin/admin`.

-## Running within Docker ##
+## Running the released Docker image##

+The released docker image is available on [Docker Hub](https://hub.docker.com/r/hamsterhase/fredbet).

+	docker run -d -p 8080:8080 hamsterhase/fredbet

+## Building your own Docker image##

 	mvn clean install docker:build
-	docker run -d -p 8080:8080 fred4jupiter/fredbet
+	docker run -d -p 8080:8080 hamsterhase/fredbet

-This will build (and run) an image with name `fred4jupiter/fredbet`.
+This will build (and run) an image with name `hamsterhase/fredbet`.
 In the `dev` profile (which will be activated if no profile is specified) the application starts with an embedded in-memory H2 database.

-## Running within Docker Compose##
+## Running with Docker Compose##

 There is a docker compose file available to run the application with a MariaDB database in one docker container and the application in another.
-For that run
+This is recommended for production use.

 	cd src/docker/docker-compose/mariadb
 	docker-compose up -d

 The application is available under [http://localhost:8080/](http://localhost:8080/).

+A sample docker compose file will look like this:

+	mariadb:
+	  image: mariadb:10.1.11
+	  volumes:
+	    - /data/db
+	  ports:
+	    - "3306:3306"
+	  environment:
+	   - MYSQL_DATABASE=fredbetdb
+	   - MYSQL_ROOT_PASSWORD=secred
+	   - MYSQL_USER=<USERNAME>
+	   - MYSQL_PASSWORD=<PASSWORD>

+	fredbet:
+	  image: hamsterhase/fredbet
+	  links:
+	    - mariadb:mariadb
+	  ports:
+	    - "8080:8080"
+	  environment:
+	   - spring.profiles.active=docker
+	   - JDBC_URL=jdbc:mariadb://mariadb:3306/fredbetdb
+	   - JDBC_USERNAME=<USERNAME>
+	   - JDBC_PASSWORD=<PASSWORD>

 ## Screenshot ##